Background

 Mendix Development

-Siemens GBS uses Mendix, a low-code development platform, to build internal applications that automate processes across the organization.
-I earned my Rapid Developer Certificate early in the term and then moved into active development work on the team's production applications.
+GBS builds internal apps on Mendix.
+I got my Rapid Developer Certificate early in the term, then moved into active work on the team's production applications.

 Widget Maintenance